 Compassionate Superannuation Access for Loved Ones

 Accessing your superannuation isn’t only about your own health—it can also provide critical support for someone you love.
-Under the Australian Taxation Office (ATO) guidelines, you may be eligible to use your super to pay for medical or dental treatment for a dependent, such as a spouse, child, or grandchild.
-It’s a powerful, regulated option that can make a meaningful difference to your family’s wellbeing.
+Under the Australian Taxation Office (ATO) guidelines, you may be eligible to use your superannuation to pay for medical or dental treatment for a dependent, such as a spouse, child, or grandchild.
+It’s a powerful option that can make a meaningful difference to your family’s wellbeing during times of ill health or financial need.

 Why Consider Using Your Super for a Dependent?